 This is my quick version of Pea and Ham soup.
-My Nan made the most amazing pea and ham soup which i must write up, but it was time consuming, but well worth it.
-But this is a quick version and we cook this a lot, my children cannot get enough of it, and i am always happy about that as i know they are getting lots of goodness!
-I bought my children up on soup from such a young age and it shows as they adore soup still now.
+My Nan made the most amazing pea and ham soup which i must write up, using ham hock.
+This is the quick version and we cook this a lot, my children cannot get enough of it, and i am always happy about that as i know they are getting lots of goodness!
+I bought my children up on soup from such a young age and it shows as they still adore soup now.
 It doesn’t matter what vegetables i put it it they eat it all up.
-Great way to up there 5 a day!
-My son will beg me to make this!!

 So you will need: